Applelo/zoom-avant/packages/documentation/docs/guide/nuxt.md

 # Nuxt

-**Zoom Avant** has a Nuxt integration, allowing you to load automatically [styles](/guide/styles) and components for quick and fast integration in your web apps/sites.
+**Zoom Avant** has an integration for Nuxt 3, allowing you to load automatically [styles](/guide/styles) and components for quick and fast integration in your web apps/sites.

 ## Installation